-- Effectiveness of Acute Malnutrition Treatment at Health Center and Community Level with a Simplified, Combined Protocol in Mali: An Observational Cohort Study (2022) With broader findings on effectiveness explained above, this study also proved that treatment by CHWs resulted in similar (96%) recovery as treatment by formal health care workers (96%).
+- Effectiveness of Acute Malnutrition Treatment at Health Center and Community Level with a Simplified, Combined Protocol in Mali: An Observational Cohort Study (2022) With broader findings on effectiveness explained above, this study also proved that treatment by CHWs resulted in similar (94%) recovery as treatment by formal health care workers.
 The simplified, combined protocol results in high recovery and low RUTF consumption per child treated and can safely be adopted by CHWs to provide treatment at the community-level. - Severe acute malnutrition treatment delivered by low-literate community health workers in South Sudan: A prospective cohort study (2020) High recovery rates were observed among SAM children treated for acute malnutrition by low-literate community health workers.
 Findings suggest that deploying CHWs to treat SAM in areas with high prevalence and low treatment access may improve continuity of care, leading to higher recovery, and shorter treatment time.
-Proper adaptations of tools and protocols can empower CHW cadres with low literacy and numeracy to successfully complete treatment steps. - RISE for Nutrition: Delivering Acute Malnutrition Treatment Through iCCM Community Health Workers (2021) Across contexts, low-literate CHWs safely and effectively treated uncomplicated cases of severe acute malnutrition in the community with cure rates comparable to global standards.
+Proper adaptations of tools and protocols can empower CHW cadres with low literacy and numeracy to successfully complete treatment steps.

+RISE for Nutrition: Delivering Acute Malnutrition Treatment Through iCCM Community Health Workers (2021) Across contexts, low-literate CHWs safely and effectively treated uncomplicated cases of severe acute malnutrition in the community with cure rates comparable to global standards.
 In Kenya, the study showed, CHWs can also safely and effectively treat uncomplicated cases of moderate acute malnutrition.
 Caregivers also indicated they were satisfied with seeing their children treated in the community by CHWs.
-Across contexts, low-literate CHWs safely and effectively treated uncomplicated cases of severe acute malnutrition in the community with cure rates comparable to global standards.
-In Kenya, the study showed, CHWs can also safely and effectively treat uncomplicated cases of moderate acute malnutrition.
 The pilots also revealed that caregivers were satisfied with seeing their children treated in the community by CHWs.